Nemocas/AbstractAlgebra.jl/docs/src/euclidean_interface.md

 !!! note
-    For best compatibility with the internal assumptions made by AbstractAlgebra, the Euclidean remainder function should provide unique representatives for the residue classes, that is, the `mod` function should satisfy
+    For best compatibility with the internal assumptions made by AbstractAlgebra, the Euclidean remainder function should provide unique representatives for the residue classes; the `mod` function should satisfy
         1. $\operatorname{mod}(a_1, b) = \operatorname{mod}(a_2, b)$ if and only if $b \mid (a_1 - a_2)$, and
         2. $\operatorname{mod}(0, b) = 0$.